petebachant/petebachant.github.io/_posts/2012-08-20-the-fuel-efficiency-of-bicycling.markdown

 receipts and nutrition facts labels.
-The cost of extra energy input for preparation of foods that required boiling water was estimated using a 100% efficient electric stove operating at the average price for electricity I’d been paying for the past 11 months, $0.18/kWh, which includes all service charges, etc. Assuming a constant specific heat and neglecting energy lost to the room, a cup of water takes about 76.13 kJ to boil starting from 23° C at 1 atmosphere [4], and therefore costs about $0.0038 per cup to boil.
+The cost of extra energy input for preparation of foods that required boiling water was estimated using a 100% efficient electric stove operating at the average price for electricity I’d been paying for the past 11 months, \$0.18/kWh, which includes all service charges, etc. Assuming a constant specific heat and neglecting energy lost to the room, a cup of water takes about 76.13 kJ to boil starting from 23° C at 1 atmosphere [4], and therefore costs about 4 cents per cup to boil.
 Instructions on the packaging were used to determine how much water was necessary for each food.
 Surprisingly, this added cost is relatively low.
 For example, for spaghetti, the most fuel efficient food I found, cooking heat was only 6% of the total cost of